ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 64 - Clinical investigations on incapacitated subjects.md

       </div>
       <div class="grid-list-column-2">
          <p class="norm">the incapacitated subjects have received the
-information referred to in Article&nbsp;63(2) in a way that is adequate in view of their capacity to understand it;</p>
+information referred to in [[Article&nbsp;63](../clinical evaluation and clinical investigationsArticle 63 - Informed consent.md)](../clinical evaluation and clinical investigationsArticle 63 - Informed consent.md)(2) in a way that is adequate in view of their capacity to understand it;</p>
       </div>
    </div>